 - Community health centers deliver various excellent health care and pharmacy services to roughly 28.4 million patients each year.
 These government-funded centers can be found in every state and territory within the US

 - For those with children or teens, Medicaid offers specific health insurance coverage options.
-These programs are either low-cost or free.
+These programs are either low-cost or.

 - Seniors can take advantage of the government’s benefits program, which covers medications and other health care costs—saving elderly patients an average of $4,900 each year.